axibase/atsd-api-r/atsd_package.md

 <a name = "to_zoo"></a> **Function name:** to\_zoo()

 **Description:** The function builds a zoo object from the given data frame.
-The <tt><font color = "SaddleBrown">timestamp</font></tt>  argument provides column of the data frame which is used as the index for the zoo object.
+The <tt><font color = "SaddleBrown">timestamp</font></tt>  argument provides a column of the data frame which is used as the index for the zoo object.
 The <tt><font color = "SaddleBrown">value</font></tt>  argument indicates the series which will be saved in a zoo object.
 If several columns are listed in the <tt><font color = "SaddleBrown">value</font></tt>  argument, they will all be saved in a multivariate zoo object.
 Information from other columns is ignored.
 To use this function the 'zoo' package should be installed.

 **Returns object:** [zoo](http://cran.r-project.org/web/packages/zoo/index.html) object